How To Wash Towels

 How to Wash Towels After You Bring Them Home

-Don't just put that new towel on the bathroom hook or towel bar.
+Don't just put that new towel on the bathroom hook or towel bar after getting it home.

 Get it primed for softness and absorbency before the first use.
-Many manufacturers add a finish that creates a sleek, soft feel, but in truth, this actually diminishes the towel's absorbency.
+Many manufacturers add a finish that creates a sleek, soft feel, but this actually diminishes the towel's absorbency.

 While these chemicals will rinse out with a few washes, you're often left with a scratchy, rough towel.

-To get the fluffiness and absorbency you crave, first soak or wash the towel in cold water without detergent or fabric softener.
+First, soak or wash the towel in cold water without detergent or fabric softener to get the fluffiness and absorbency you crave.
 Then tumble dry low.
-And only then, into the bathroom they go!
+And only then, into the bathroom, they go.

 Wash Towels Separately

 Always wash towels separately from the rest of your laundry.
-This is both for the towels' longevity and that of your family's clothes.
+This is both for the longevity of the towels and your family's clothes.

 Towels can cover co-washed clothes with lint.
 And clothes with zippers, hooks, and buttons can pull loops out of some terrycloth towels and snag others.